humanestandards/home/src/pages/index.md

         title: "\U0001F642 Humane Complexity"
         subtitle: Our Collective Inheritance.
         content: >
-          General is our Collective Intelligence.
-The Intelligence which is Generic, Inclusive and Autonomous is also

-          General.
-It is Narrow as it expresses a certain Diversity (Personality),

-          and Strong as it carries a Characteristic Systasis (Body or Framework).
+          General is our Collective Intelligence, which is all-Inclusive and Autonomous.
+It is Narrow as it expresses a certain Generic Diversity (Humane Personality), and Strong as it carries a Characteristic Systasis (Humane Body or Framework).
         actions: []
         image: /images/groovy-anemone.png
         image_alt: Feature 1 placeholder image